Vanderwagen, New Mexico

+Vanderwagen is an unincorporated community and census-designated place (CDP) in McKinley County, New Mexico, United States.
+As of the 2020 census, it had a population of 48.

+Geography

-Vanderwagen is an unincorporated community in McKinley County, New Mexico, United States.
-Vanderwagen is located along New Mexico State Road 602, 17.5 mi south of Gallup.
+Vanderwagen is in southwestern McKinley County along New Mexico State Road 602, 17.5 mi south of Gallup.

+According to the U.S. Census Bureau, the CDP has an area of 2.0 sqmi, of which 0.006 sqmi, or 0.30%, are water.
+The community is drained by Nelson Wash, a west-flowing tributary of Whitewater Arroyo, which continues west to join the Puerco River near Allentown, Arizona.

 Demographics

+Vanderwagen was first listed as a census-designated place prior to the 2020 census.

 Education

 Gallup-McKinley County Schools is the non-BIE school district.
 Zoned schools are: David Skeet Elementary School in Vanderwagen, Gallup Middle School, and Hiroshi Miyamura High School.

 The Bureau of Indian Affairs operates a K-8 school, Chi Chil'tah Community School, which has a Vanderwagen address but is in Chi Chil Tah.